Williamskj/Tech-Blog/README.md

   6. [Link](#Link)

 ## Description
 This is a small tech blog thrown together to use Sequalize, Express.js, Node, Bycript, and other tools.
+It's primary use is to allow clients to create new profiles, create posts, and comment on other user's posts.

 ## UserStory
 AS A manager at an internet retail company